What is on the list below?

 This page outlines awards that are relevant to undergraduate students.
 More information.

-Deadline: not applicable (this page is a gateway to more information).
+Deadline: Not applicable; this page is a gateway to other programs.

 McGill Industrial Practicum